Antonia Visconti: Marriage

-Some believe that the couple had another child.

 Antonia and Eberhard were married for twenty-five years.
-On 26 March 1405 Antonia died at Old Castle (Stuttgart), leaving her husband and surviving son.
+On 26 March 1405 Antonia died at Old Castle (Stuttgart), leaving behind her husband and only surviving son.
 Eberhard remarried after Antonia's death to Elisabeth, daughter of John III, Burgrave of Nuremberg and Margaret of Bohemia.
 They had a daughter, also called Elisabeth.

 Tests were done on the genetics of the House of Württemberg by Gerhard O. Schwerdfeger.
 There were cases of mental illness in the family and according to Schwerdfeger the gene came from the House of Visconti.
 Otto of Bavaria and Ludwig II of Bavaria both had a mental disorder, they are both descended from Antonia.
 Antonia's father, did have frequent rages.